-Finally, we turn to defectification.
-The simplest defect theory corresponds to the direct product $\text{SU}(2)_{4n+2} \boxtimes \spt_{G}^{[1]}$.
-We can generate all remaining theories from this base theory via the action of various torsors, which can change the $\Q$-projective symmetry action, $\V$-symmetry action, fractionalization class, and defectification class.
+We can generate all remaining theories from this base theory via various torsor actions, which can change the $\Q$-projective symmetry action, $\V$-symmetry action, fractionalization class, and defectification class.
 We can generate the previously-considered $\Q$-projective symmetry actions by applying the $\vviso$-isomorphism from Sec.~\ref{sec:centralisomorphism} with $\vviso=\rr$.
 This isomorphism sends $\central \to \central + \cbd \rr$ and $\rho_{\bf g} \to \Q^{\rr({\bf g}) } \circ \rho_{\bf g}$.
 The corresponding defect sectors are

 Stacking with FSPT phases generates all distinct $\V$ symmetry actions, symmetry fractionalizations, and defectification classes.
 Altogether, with respect to a fixed $\central=\cbd \rr$, we have a torsorial classification of the quasiparticle symmetry action by $H^1(G,\mathbb{Z}_2^{\Q})$ and of the FSPT stacking by $\Gr(\mathbb{Z}_2^{\eff}\times_{\cbd \rr}G)$.